lzmartinico/awesome-privacy-wins/README.md

  - [Email Self-Defense](https://emailselfdefense.fsf.org/en/) - how to encrypt your email on any platform
  - [OpenPGP Best Practices](https://riseup.net/en/security/message-security/openpgp/gpg-best-practices) - advanced guide to email encryption
  - [Secure Secure Shell](https://stribika.github.io/2015/01/04/secure-secure-shell.html) - how to setup secure defaults to SSH "to make NSA analyst sad"

+### Hardware

+- [Librem](https://puri.sm/) - Laptops & phones that protect the privacy of your family and the security of your business
+- [PureOS](https://pureos.net/) - A user friendly, secure and freedom respecting OS for your daily usage